gotrekg/LAN-Party-Setup/Servers/LANCACHE/02-post-install.md

 ---

-## Network Manager Setup
+## Network Manager & Bridge Setup

 I switched from the classic `/etc/network/interfaces` setup to using **NetworkManager** for managing network interfaces.
 This makes it easier if you want to use GUI tools or `nmcli` later.
+Since I’ll be installing Cockpit and creating VMs, I’ll also set up a bridge interface for VM networking.

 ### Steps: